Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 # Event sourcing

-The event sourcing pattern is a design pattern used to capture events in the order they happen.
-This pattern is used for things such as audit trails and migrating data to other systems.
-This data source of events can also be used in nonrelational data stores as the source of truth when working with eventual consistency.
-The Azure Cosmos DB change feed is a good source to use for event sourcing, since it's an append-only feed that preserves the order of the changes.
-It captures the events of adding and updating data.
+The event sourcing pattern is a design pattern that captures events in the same order as they occur.
+This pattern is used for tasks such as audit trails and data migration.
+It can also be used as the source of truth in nonrelational data stores when you work with eventual consistency.
+The Azure Cosmos DB change feed is good for event sourcing, it's append-only and preserves the order of changes.
+It also captures data add and update events.

-For our code demo, we're building on top of the Cosmos DB Trigger for Azure Functions.
-We'll be sending our events to Azure Event Hubs, to eventually be used to trigger notifications for products that are updated.
+The following code sample builds on Cosmos DB trigger for Azure Functions.
+We send events to *Azure Event Hubs* to trigger notifications for product updates.

-Our end goal for this part is to have our function triggered by the Azure Cosmos DB change feed.
-It will send its outputs to Azure Event Hubs.
+Our goal is to use the Cosmos DB change feed to trigger our function.
+This will then send output to Event Hubs.

 ![Diagram showing the Azure Cosmos DB trigger.](media/event-sourcing/cosmos-db-trigger.png)

 ## Create Azure Event Hubs resources

-In order to work with the Azure Event Hubs, you need to first create an Azure Event Hubs namespace:
+To work with Event Hubs, you first need to create an Event Hubs namespace:

 ```azurecli
 az eventhubs namespace create --name pet-supplies-events -g pet-supplies-demo-rg -l eastus